 .

-Our Kantine San Francisco Review is from our recent visit, prompted by a Danish friend's email to us that it had been highlighted in David Lebovitz's San Francisco and Los Angeles dining roundup.
+Our 2024 Kantine San Francisco Review is from our recent visit.
 Since we regularly bought bread, sandwiches, and pastries at Ole and Steen when we lived in NYC and enjoyed plenty of great Danish bread and pastries when visiting these friends in Copenhagen last summer, we were happy to see how Kantine, which bills itself as “Scandinavian from scratch,” measured up.
 Chef Nichole Accettola spent about 15 years in Copenhagen, and Kantine is a very personal project, modern and flooded with natural light, which is open only for breakfast and lunch before closing at 3pm, allowing her to spend time with her family, a rarity in the grueling restaurant industry.

 .